kwiden/LetsLearnProgramming/Cpp/LLTank.md

 Remember to make sure the name at the beginning matches the name you gave it in the declaration.
 We use the keyword “new” to tell the computer we want to make a new object.
 If you want to know why we put a 0 in the parenthesis, ask Katie as she can show you why (it’s not well explained via text).

-The second object we will be using the speed controller, which controls the motor.
+The second object we will be using is the speed controller, which controls the motor.
 1296 uses Talons that we talk to via a CAN Bus (briefly explained in a moment).
 To let our code know we will be using it, we need to include “CANTalon.h” in the **header section**.

 Next we need to declare a CANTalon below the **declaration,** I called mine motor1: